yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 }
 ```

-Every material in the script must be given a name, which is the line ’material &lt;blah&gt;’ before the first opening ’{’.
-This name must be globally unique.
-It can include path characters (as in the example) to logically divide up your materials, and also to avoid duplicate names, but the engine does not treat the name as hierarchical, just as a string.
-If you include spaces in the name, it must be enclosed in double quotes.

-@note ’:’ is the delimiter for specifying material copy in the script so it can’t be used as part of the material name.

-A material can inherit from a previously defined material by using a *colon* **:** after the material name followed by the name of the reference material to inherit from.
-You can in fact even inherit just *parts* of a material from others; all this is covered in See @ref Script-Inheritance).
-You can also use variables in your script which can be replaced in inheriting versions, see See @ref Script-Variables.

-A material can be made up of many techniques (See @ref Techniques)- a technique is one way of achieving the effect you are looking for.
+A material can be made up of many @ref Techniques - a technique is one way of achieving the effect you are looking for.
 You can supply more than one technique in order to provide fallback approaches where a card does not have the ability to render the preferred technique, or where you wish to define lower level of detail versions of the material in order to conserve rendering power when objects are more distant.

-Each technique can be made up of many passes (See @ref Passes), that is a complete render of the object can be performed multiple times with different settings in order to produce composite effects.
+Each technique can be made up of many @ref Passes, that is a complete render of the object can be performed multiple times with different settings in order to produce composite effects.
 Ogre may also split the passes you have defined into many passes at runtime, if you define a pass which uses too many texture units for the card you are currently running on (note that it can only do this if you are not using a fragment program).
 Each pass has a number of top-level attributes such as ’ambient’ to set the amount & colour of the ambient light reflected by the material.
 Some of these options do not apply if you are using vertex programs, See @ref Passes for more details.

-Within each pass, there can be zero or many texture units in use (See @ref Texture-Units).
+Within each pass, there can be zero or many @ref Texture-Units in use.
 These define the texture to be used, and optionally some blending operations (which use multitexturing) and texture effects.

 You can also reference vertex and fragment programs (or vertex and pixel shaders, if you want to use that terminology) in a pass with a given set of parameters.
 Programs themselves are declared in separate .program scripts (See @ref Declaring-Vertex_002fGeometry_002fFragment-Programs) and are used as described in @ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass.

 <a name="Top_002dlevel-material-attributes"></a>

-## Top-level material attributes
+# Material {#Material}

 The outermost section of a material definition does not have a lot of attributes of its own (most of the configurable parameters are within the child sections.
-However, it does have some, and here they are: <a name="lod_005fdistances"></a>
+However, it does have some, and here they are:

-## lod\_distances (deprecated)

-This option is deprecated in favour of [lod\_values](#lod_005fvalues) now.  <a name="lod_005fstrategy"></a>
+<a name="lod_005fstrategy"></a>
 <a name="lod_005fstrategy-1"></a>

 ## lod\_strategy

 Sets the name of the LOD strategy to use.
 Defaults to ’Distance’ which means LOD changes based on distance from the camera.
 Also supported is ’PixelCount’ which changes LOD based on an estimate of the screen-space pixels affected.
+@par
 Format: lod\_strategy &lt;name&gt;<br> Default: lod\_strategy Distance

 <a name="lod_005fvalues"></a>

-## lod\_values

 <a name="lod_005fvalues-1"></a>

 ## lod\_values

 This attribute defines the values used to control the LOD transition for this material.
 By setting this attribute, you indicate that you want this material to alter the Technique that it uses based on some metric, such as the distance from the camera, or the approximate screen space coverage.
 The exact meaning of these values is determined by the option you select for [lod\_strategy](#lod_005fstrategy) - it is a list of distances for the ’Distance’ strategy, and a list of pixel counts for the ’PixelCount’ strategy, for example.
 You must give it a list of values, in order from highest LOD value to lowest LOD value, each one indicating the point at which the material will switch to the next LOD.
 Implicitly, all materials activate LOD index 0 for values less than the first entry, so you do not have to specify ’0’ at the start of the list.
 You must ensure that there is at least one Technique with a [lod\_index](#lod_005findex) value for each value in the list (so if you specify 3 values, you must have techniques for LOD indexes 0, 1, 2 and 3).
 Note you must always have at least one Technique at lod\_index 0.

+@par
 Format: lod\_values &lt;value0&gt; &lt;value1&gt; &lt;value2&gt; ...<br> Default: none
+@par
 Example: <br> lod\_strategy Distance lod\_values 300.0 600.5 1200

 The above example would cause the material to use the best Technique at lod\_index 0 up to a distance of 300 world units, the best from lod\_index 1 from 300 up to 600, lod\_index 2 from 600 to 1200, and lod\_index 3 from 1200 upwards.

+<a name="lod_005fdistances"></a>
+## lod\_distances

+@deprecated This option is deprecated in favour of [lod\_values](#lod_005fvalues) now.

 <a name="receive_005fshadows"></a><a name="receive_005fshadows-1"></a>